juliencarponcy/trialexp/workflow/README.md

 The best way to start developing new script is by using the interactive Python session in VS Code.
 1. Open any scripts in the `workflow/scripts` folder
 2. The scripts are marked with [cell mode](https://code.visualstudio.com/docs/python/jupyter-support-py) `#%%`.
 Run the current cell by <kbd>shift</kbd>+<kbd>enter</kbd>.
 This will open the Python interactive window in the same folder as the script file
-3. Change the working directory of the Python session to the root folder of the project.
+3. Change the working directory of the Python session to the root folder of the project (this step is no longer needed if you have specified your `SNAKEMAKE_DEBUG_ROOT` in the `.env` file correctly).

     ```
     import os;